thegenius89/StandardGP/README.md

 # StandardGP
 StandardGP is a genetic programming regression algorithm based on original GP operators.
 To provide a comparison algorithm between new linear GP variants and StandardGP - this is an easy to use pure Python SGP algorithm.
 The goal of this project is to get a better understanding of GP algorithms through visualizations.
+How to learn about the search space, to transfer knowledge between domains and how to evolve optimal generalizing operators.

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)